maxjacobson/maxjacobson/README.md

 Hi.
+Have a good day.

 Feel free to read [my blog](https://www.hardscrabble.net/).

-have a good day.